ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 * Nationalization of all railway companies

 ### Were the measures taken by the FP a french "New Deal" ?
 Difference of scale: New Deal was earlier, longer and bigger Different causes: New Deal was born to solve a crisis, FP was born to fight agains fascism (which was growing due to the 1929 crash & the great depression)
-Different continuity: The New Deal "continued" during the second w
+Different continuity: The New Deal "continued" during the second world war whereas the Matignon accords were terminated by the Vichy government.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA2MjE2MzU4NiwtMjEyNDE0MjU0NCwtMT
+eyJoaXN0b3J5IjpbLTM1ODY1NDkzLC0yMTI0MTQyNTQ0LC0xOT
-k5MzAzOTU5OSwtMTMwNTM0ODA5Miw1NjAyNzMzNzMsLTgwNjEy
+kzMDM5NTk5LC0xMzA1MzQ4MDkyLDU2MDI3MzM3MywtODA2MTI3
-NzY2OCwtMTU0OTMyMTk1NCwyNzg4MzYzNjcsMjA0OTY3MjAxMy
+NjY4LC0xNTQ5MzIxOTU0LDI3ODgzNjM2NywyMDQ5NjcyMDEzLD
-w1NTcwNzMwMDYsMTM3Mjg0ODc1NiwtMjE0NjY5MTEwMyw3ODQ3
+U1NzA3MzAwNiwxMzcyODQ4NzU2LC0yMTQ2NjkxMTAzLDc4NDc0
-NDI0NjYsMTE3NDExODE2NCwtMjA4Mzc0MTcwNywxNDk0OTM0NT
+MjQ2NiwxMTc0MTE4MTY0LC0yMDgzNzQxNzA3LDE0OTQ5MzQ1OD
-g2LC0xMjkyMTc5MTg4LC0xMzc5NDUxMjMyLC0xNzczOTU1MjM4
+YsLTEyOTIxNzkxODgsLTEzNzk0NTEyMzIsLTE3NzM5NTUyMzgs
-LC00OTg5MzQ2MzZdfQ==
+LTQ5ODkzNDYzNl19
 -->